 Idle aims to unlock the power of decentralized finance for everyone by a single vehicle that automatically rebalances between underlying providers to always maintain the highest rates or the optimal risk/return allocation.

 The bug bounty program is focused around the Idle protocol V4 smart contracts and the prevention of loss of user funds.
-It was created due to an approved poll within the Idle community and is further covered by the Armor Alliance Bug Bounty Challenge.
+It was created due to an approved poll within the Idle community.

 Rewards by Threat Level